Good Answers to Interview Questions

-I have written a detailed answer to this question here:Interview Weaknesses
+I've written detailed instructions for developing a good answer to this interview question here:Interview Weaknesses

 On that page, you'll find:

-- Information about why employers as the weaknees interview question
+- Information about why employers ask about your weaknesses in a job interview

 - Common answers people give that are terrible

-- A formula for creating your our answer to the question, what is your greatest weakness
+- A formula for creating your own answer to the question, what is your greatest weakness

 - A free worksheet that you can print to work through your own answer to the interview weaknesses question